Learning Guide 12 - 16 Months

 It can be so exciting when your little one has a big success.
 As they take their first steps or begin to make big mental leaps we want to applaud them.
 Parents are often told that praise is good for their children - and certainly, we want to celebrate their victories.

 What we want to aim for is skillful praise.
-When we simply tell a child “good job!” or “good boy!” in the moments they do something we like, we can inadvertently decrease their confidence and steal from them their own pleasure at a job well done.
+When we simply tell a child “good job!” or “good boy!”, we can inadvertently decrease their confidence and steal from them their own pleasure at a job well done.
 This kind of praise can replace their inner pride for a deep longing for our positive attention and external validation.
 Here are some things to think about as you give your child lots of skillful praise.